Monday, July 1, 2024

 The first use of the ring tactic was to justify multiplying out the brackets.
 The second use of the ring tactic was to justify collecting like terms, and cancelling the -a*b and +a*b terms.

 We could have combined both steps into one, using the ring tactic just once, but it wouldn't have made clear to us what the ring tactic can do.
-Try it anyway.
-Your code should look like the following.
+Let's try it anyway.
+Our code should look like the following.

 calc